-The 48-hour Online EKG Technician Program prepares students to obtain employment as an Electrocardiograph (EKG/ECG) Technician.
+The 48-hour Hybrid EKG Technician Program prepares students to obtain employment as an Electrocardiograph (EKG/ECG) Technician.
 The EKG Technician is responsible for performing diagnostic tests to assess the heart rhythm and rate in patients.
 EKGs are also performed before and after operations, during physical examinations of patients, for patients with a history of heart disease, when patients are experiencing chest pains and when the ordering physician deems it necessary.

 This course includes 48 hours in a Hands-on classroom along with the ability to sit for the National EKG Technician Certification Exam.

 Upon successful completion of the EKG Program, students will be able to:

 - Identify and describe the Anatomy, Physiology, and Medical Terminology of the major body systems with an emphasis on the Cardiovascular system